tankalxat34/vba-ip-validation/README.md

 This repository is a example for my **[vbaRequests module](https://github.com/tankalxat34/vbaRequests)**.
 If you want to use IP validation code, you need to install [vbaRequests](https://github.com/tankalxat34/vbaRequests).

-This is a simple code for automatically verification user's IP-address that can help you to block all users who has you Excel Book and who should not have access to it (that is, these users will not be able to open it).
+This is a simple code for automatically verification user's IP-address that can help you to block all users who has your Excel Book, Word Document or PowerPoint presentation and who should not have access to it (that is, these users will not be able to open it).

 # Install
 - Install the **[vbaRequests module](https://raw.githubusercontent.com/tankalxat34/vbaRequests/main/vbaRequests.bas)**.